 The Greek people had to seek out alternative foods in order to survive.
 These foods mostly consisted of items that they would not have considered consuming during times of peace.

 A book entitled Recipes of Hunger, Life in Athens During the Occupation, published by Oxygen Editions, presents research conducted by teacher and author Helen Nikolaidou, who has written several academic volumes regarding the sources of food available to the people of Athens during the Nazi occupation.

 Recipes with the few foods available

 Greeks also resorted to eating wild greens that grew on the hills and mountains surrounding Athens.
-Raisins were also sought after, for their high nutritious value.
+Raisins were sought after for their high nutritious value.

 Chef Nikolaos Tselementes, whose last name became synonymous with Greek cookbooks, was a newspaper columnist during the period of the occupation.

-His writings offered practical advice for using ingredients such as leftover beans, which were transformed during wartime from a staple of the poor to a delicacy for the few, as he told his readers to “Chop the leftovers, pour them into the pot, add some water, put in some olives and prepare the soup.”
+His writings offered practical advice for utilizing such ingredients as leftover beans, which were transformed during wartime from a staple of the poor to a delicacy for the few.
+As he told his readers, “Chop the leftovers, pour them into the pot, add some water, put in some olives and prepare the soup.”

 There were no cats or dogs in the streets

-During holidays, the best gift to give would be food, whatever was available that could be spared.
-During the first winter of German occupation, cats and dogs disappeared from the city, while donkeys were sold as “beef” and horse meat also ended up on the plates of the more fortunate.
+During holidays, the best gift to give would be food or whatever was available that could be spared.
+During the first winter of German occupation, cats and dogs disappeared from the city while donkeys were sold as “beef,” and horse meat ended up on the plates of the more fortunate.

 Most Athenians, however, were fed by the soup kitchens set up by the Church of Greece and the Red Cross.
-The lines were long and tiresome.
-There were times that people queued for hours, only for food to run out before their turn had arrived.
+The lines were long and tiresome, and there were times that people queued for hours only for food to run out before their turn had come.